TomeMD/CPUPowerSeer/README.md

 # CPU Power Consumption Modeling

-This tool builds a model to predict CPU energy consumption from different CPU variables (Utilization, Frequency,...) using InfluxDB time series.
+This tool builds a model to predict CPU power consumption from different CPU variables (Utilization, Frequency,...) using InfluxDB time series.

 ## Configuration